Loading...

 Step 3 Copy this URL and paste it into your third-party application.

-Step 4 If you want to customise the response for your webhook, click the edit icon associated with the URL and make required changes.
+Step 4 If you want to customise the response for your webhook, click the edit icon associated with the URL and make the required changes.
 For more information please see Customising your webhook response.

 If required, you can change the default response for your webhook by selecting the 'edit' icon associated with the URL - for example: